 - Fast.
 The fasting diet comprises 1,100 calories on the first day and then 800 calories or fewer from Days 2-5.
 Complete a fast as often as once a month, depending on physical condition.
 If you’re healthy, once every six months works.
 Some folks don’t fast at all once ideal health optimized.
 Use own definition here.

 Links and Notes:

 - World’s Greatest Fried Chicken.
 The Loveless Cafe.

-- Worth noting, fasting seems to help those undergoing treatments for cancer.
+- Worth noting, that fasting seems to help those undergoing treatments for cancer.

 - Picture is from a camping trip, can’t remember how the fire turned out.